Outfitting the Corps

 1 packg Hhd

 There were also items that did not appear in any of the lists, but of which there is evidence they had and used, such as tools for making rope.
 There was at least one tool that was carried of which no use was ever recorded in the journals, the two cooper's howels.
-Each of the captains brought personal items, including their dress uniforms, which all officers had to purchase.
+Each of the captains brought personal items, including their dress uniforms, which all officers had to purchase for themselves.
 Clark's was a Corps of Artillerists uniform; Lewis's was in infantry officers' colors.
 Lewis evidently brought along his personal telescope, as well as the repeating air gun that he may have bought in Philadelphia or Pittsburgh.

 At Camp Dubois on May 21, 1804, Elijah G. Galusha, "Contractor for various articles of provisions, including transportation," was paid $1,703.53 for